core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The update interface is used by an endpoint to refresh or update its registration with an RD.
 To use the interface, the endpoint sends a POST request to the resource returned in the Location option in the response to the first registration.

-An update MAY update the lifetime or context parameters if they have changed since the last registration or update.
+An update MAY update the lifetime or context registration parameters "lt", "con" as in {{registration}} ) if they have changed since the last registration or update.
 Parameters that have not changed SHOULD NOT be included in an update.
+Parameters MUST be included as query parameters in an update operation as in {registration}.

-Upon receiving an update request, the RD resets the timeout for that endpoint and updates the scheme, IP address and port of the endpoint (using the source address of the update, or the context parameter if present).
+Upon receiving an update request, an RD MUST reset the timeout for that endpoint and update the scheme, IP address and port of the endpoint, using the source address of the update, or the context ("con") parameter if present.
+If the lifetime parameter "lt" is included in the received update request, the RD MUST update the lifetime of the registration and set the timeout equal to the new lifetime.

 An update MAY optionally add or replace links for the endpoint by including those links in the payload of the update as a CoRE Link Format document.
 Including links in an update message greatly increases the load on an RD and SHOULD be done infrequently.
-A link is replaced only if both the target URI and relation type match (see {{endpoint_identification}})
+A link is replaced only if both the target URI and relation type match.

+Links may be added, modified, and deleted using Update Endpoint Links as described in {{link-up}}.

 The update request interface is specified as follows: